Hanmer Springs: Geology

 The town of Hanmer Springs is located about midway along the north side of a rhomb-shaped topographic depression approximately 15 km long and 7 km wide.
 This depression is part of the Hanmer basin whose maximum dimensions are approximately 20 km by 10 km.
-The Hanmer plain is at an elevation of 300 m but is surrounded by ranges up to 1000 m higher.
-The basin has formed on a bend of the active Hope Fault, with basement-derived alluvial sediments filling the depression.
-Within the town a hot water spring supplies a bathing complex.
+The basin floor lies at an elevation of 300–350 m, being surrounded by ranges up to 1000 m higher.
+The basin has formed on a bend of the active dextral strike-slip Hope Fault within the Marlborough fault system, with alluvial sediments derived from basement rocks filling the depression.
+Within the town a thermal spring provides hot water used for a bathing complex.

-The Hanmer basin formed on the dextral strike-slip Hope Fault - an active fault within the Marlborough fault system.
 The fault system is part of the Pacific-Australia plate boundary zone between the westward subduction of the Pacific plate east of the North Island and the oblique strike-slip of the Alpine Fault in the South Island.
 Tectonically the basin is a pull-apart basin between the right step-over of two segments of the Hope Fault.
 The western part of the basin is under transtension and actively subsiding in response to north-south extension.
 The eastern part of the basin is undergoing transpression in response to north-south shortening caused by convergence in strike of the Hope Fault segments across the basin.

 Seismic and gravity studies indicate a wedge-shaped profile with sediments filling the basin to a depth of more than 1000 m along the southern margin of the basin and thinning to less than 300 m along the northern margin.
 An oblique normal fault, the Hanmer Fault, runs along the northern basin-floor margin and passes about 300 m south of the thermal spring in Hanmer Springs.
-The fault probably reflects large-scale upper crustal collapse of the hanging-wall side of the Hope Fault.
-Basin formation probably began in the mid-to-late Pleistocene based on extrapolation of average Late Pleistocene slip rates for the Hope Fault, climatic factors and the faunal content of the sediments.
+The Hanmer Fault probably reflects large-scale upper crustal collapse of the hanging-wall side of the Hope Fault and is inferred to intersect with the Hope Fault at depth in the upper crust.
+Basin formation began in the mid-to-late Pleistocene based on extrapolation of average Late Pleistocene slip rates for the Hope Fault, lack of sediments older than Pleistocene, climatic factors and the faunal content of the sediments.

-Underlying the basin sediments and forming the surrounding ranges is Late Jurassic to Early Cretaceous greywacke of the Pahau Terrane.
-The greywacke consists of indurated thin-to-medium bedded and commonly graded sandstone and mudstone, and also thick, poorly bedded sandstone.
-The greywacke has undergone low-grade metamorphism varying from zeolite facies to prehnite-pumpellyite facies.
+Underlying the basin sediments and forming the surrounding ranges are basement rocks of the Late Jurassic to Early Cretaceous Pahau Terrane.
+These rocks consist of indurated thin-to-medium bedded and commonly graded sandstone and mudstone, and also thick, poorly bedded sandstone, which are collectively (and loosely) termed greywacke.
+The Pahau Terrane greywacke has undergone low-grade metamorphism varying from zeolite facies to prehnite-pumpellyite facies.
 The overlying basement-derived sediments are alluvial/fluvial fan and terrace deposits consisting of poorly sorted sandy gravel, silt, peat and clay.
 Glacial deposits from Late Pleistocene are also recognised.
 The oldest sediments are probably mid-to-late Pleistocene coinciding with the beginning of the formation of the depression.